Schumann-Engineering/website/templates/data privacy and anonymization/content.md

 9. health information
 10. natural person’s sex life or sexual orientation

-{NOTICE}
+> [!INFO]
-'special categories of personal data' only fall under EU GDPR data protection rules IF they are also identifing a data subject or additional data make identification reasonable!
+>'special categories of personal data' only fall under EU GDPR data protection rules IF they are also identifing a data subject or additional data make identification reasonable!

-For example, 'member of the catholic church' (4.) or data recorded by an ECG device (9.) are special categories of personal data but are not automaticaly indentifyable on its own.
+>For example, 'member of the catholic church' (4.) or data recorded by an ECG device (9.) are special categories of personal data but are not automaticaly indentifyable on its own.

-An abnormal ECG recorded from a catholic person in Afganistan, however, is reasonable identifiable, because only 200 / 0.0003% of the population are catholics. (source: CIA Factbook, 2019)
+>An abnormal ECG recorded from a catholic person in Afganistan, however, is reasonable identifiable, because only 200 / 0.0003% of the population are catholics. (source: CIA Factbook, 2019) |
-{/NOTICE}

 ## US HIPAA - Health Insurance Portability and Accountability Act